 4. Being Overwhelmed by Choice

-Choice is supposed to be a good thing, but when it comes to online dating, it’s easy to be overwhelmed by choice.
+The choice is supposed to be a good thing, but when it comes to online dating, it’s easy to be overwhelmed by choice.
 This can show up in one of two ways.
 Either you are so overwhelmed that you don’t know where to start, or you develop an addiction to online dating.

-The first one is fairly self explanatory.
+The first one is fairly self-explanatory.
 The second is a bit more complicated.
-Meeting with and flirting with people actually releases the feel good chemicals dopamine, serotonin, and norepinephrine in your brain.
+Meeting with and flirting with people actually releases the feel-good chemicals dopamine, serotonin, and norepinephrine in your brain.
 These chemicals are extremely important.
 It encourages us to do things that are good for us because they feel good.

 Online dating addiction also occurs partly from a “grass is always greener” mentality.
 Sure the date you had last week was great, but what if there’s someone even better out there?